 Isaiah 26:3 Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.
 Isaiah 26:3

-Peace is a fruit, and it must be cultivated.
-It doesn’t just pop up from the earth.
+Peace is a fruit that must be cultivated.
+It doesn’t grow from nothing.
 Neither does it mean having my world in perfect order.
 It’s thinking differently about my world.
-Rather than dwelling on my problem, I ponder on Him and His promises.
+It’s pondering on Him and His promises rather than dwelling on my problem.

 (For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds;) Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ; 2 Corinthians 10:4-5

 Doubt doesn’t line up with the Word, so I must discipline my mind to think of good things.
 Jesus didn’t doubt His Father’s love or ability to take care of Him.
 I must do the same.
 When I do, I will have peace in my spirit although the storm rages about me.